percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 transition-key and JOINER re-encrypts it using a new generated master-key.

 Keyring is sent from DONOR to JOINER as part of SST process (prior to |PXC|
 5.7.22) or generated on JOINER.
-SST can be done using xtrabackup (the recommended way), rsync, or mysqldump.
-In *xtrabackup* case, keyring is sent over explicitly before the real data backup/streaming starts.
-Other two SST variants behave differently: mysqldump uses logical backup so it doesn’t need to send keyring, while rsync will sync the keys when it syncs data directories.
+SST is done using the ``xtrabackup-v2` method.
+The keyring is sent over explicitly before the real data backup/streaming starts.

-.. warning:: rsync doesn’t provide a secure channel.
-This means keyring sent using rsync SST could be vulnerable to attack.
-As an opposite, following the recommended SST way with xtrabackup user can configure secure channel and so keyring is fully secured (in fact, xtrabackup will not allow user to send the keyring if the SST channel is not secured).

-.. warning Percona doesn't recommend rsync-based SST for data-at-rest encryption using keyring.

 |PXC| doesn't allow to combine nodes with encryption and nodes without
 encryption.
 This is not allowed in order to maintain data consistency.
 For